wennycooper/Auto-Docking-Design/README.md

 ## Regarding to the landing point
 * emitter angle = 30 degree
-* landing point is 1.5 in front of the docking station
+* landing point is 1.5m in front of the docking station
-* the width of the zone is 1.5m * sin(15) * 2 = 0.775m, which is okay compared to the navigation errors.
+* the width of the zone is about 1.5m * sin(15) * 2 = 0.775m, which is okay compared to the navigation errors.

 # IMPLEMENTATIONS